Today, we will talk about the remarkable effects music has on our brain and how different music genres can help us in our daily activities.

 It’s not a groundbreaking discovery that we like music.
 However, now that neuroscience has become popular and draws more and more funding, we know the reason why we like music.

-One of the most remarkable effects of music on the brain is that stimulates the release of dopamine, which is a brain mediator that lifts your spirit.
+One of the most remarkable effects music has on the human brain is that it stimulates the release of dopamine, which is a brain mediator that lifts your spirit.
 You get some dopamine from eating good food or getting your salary on the payday.
 And you get a lot of dopamine from doing cocaine.

 Let’s say, music is a safe middle ground between the two.
 We produce 9% more dopamine from the music we particularly like.